ehedbor/ferrit/design/design.md

  * 32-bit floats: `float`
  * 64-bit floats: `double`
  * booleans: `bool`
  * characters: `char`.
-Note that `char` is 8 bits in size and does not necessarily represent a complete unicode character.
+Note that `char` is only 8 bits in size and does not necessarily represent a complete unicode character.

 Each of these types can be created with literals.
 Take numeric literals, for example: